2019 Valley Baton Club Contest

 High School Seniors – Scholarship Program:

 Are you going to college next year?
 Would some additional funds assist you in your endeavor?
-Kurtis Hubbell (2012), Emily McCrone (2013), Brianne Turnbull (2015) and Jade McVay (2016) have been recipients of the CBC High School Senior Scholarship.
+Kurtis Hubbell (2012), Emily McCrone (2013), Brianne Turnbull (2015), Jade McVay (2016), and Amelia DiPaola (2018) have been recipients of the CBC High School Senior Scholarship.
 This Scholarship program is for all high school seniors.
-All applicants will be recognized at the State competition.
-Included in this email is the application.
-Julia McCrone will be putting together a Senior Board in recognition of ALL our high school seniors.
-Please see Julia to be included.
+Coaches: All applicants will be recognized at the State competition.
+The application will be posted on the CBC website shortly.

 As this season gets started, we are excited to see the growth in all the current athletes and look forward to all those fresh faces that are new to this awesome sport.
 The CBC Board is looking forward to another successful twirling season with our California athletes.

 President, California Baton Council